Project

 About CASPR

-• Supports advocacy networks to strengthen and expand a global cadre of informed, action-oriented advocates who advance an agenda for HIV prevention research.
+• Supported advocacy networks to strengthen and expand a global cadre of informed, action-oriented advocates who advance an agenda for HIV prevention research.

-• Translates research and shares accessible resources with advocates and others to ensure scientific advancements translate with policies and practices that uphold the needs and interests of all stakeholders, particularly trial participants and the communities research is intended to benefit.
+• Translated research and shared accessible resources with advocates, policymakers, donors and other key stakeholders to ensure scientific advancements translate into policies and practices that uphold the needs and interests of all stakeholders, particularly trial participants and the communities research is intended to benefit.

-• Conducts research preparedness to ensure that rights & interests of trial participants, eventual users and communities are represented and respected throughout the process, from research to rollout.
+• Conducted research preparedness to ensure that rights and interests of trial participants, eventual users and communities are represented and respected throughout the process, from research to rollout.

-• Advocates for policies that support efficient and ethical development, introduction and use of new HIV prevention options.
+• Advocated for policies that support efficient and ethical development, introduction and use of new HIV prevention options.

 Impact

-CASPR has created a platform to support, expand and advance African-centered leadership on the crucial advocacy that’s needed to ensure a robust pipeline of prevention options reach the people who need them most.
+CASPR created a platform to support, expand and advance African-centered leadership of the advocacy that’s crucial to ensure that a robust pipeline of prevention options are developed and reach the people who need them most – and that these people are active partners throughout the R&D and delivery process.
+Through deep investment in local organizations and a commitment to shared power, co-created strategy and elevating local leadership within a global network, the Coalition transformed HIV prevention research advocacy.

 Contact